-Device-to-Gateway Communication Pattern
+• Device-to-Gateway Communication Pattern

 This communication pattern is convenient when special application-layer functionality has to be provided or interoperability is needed with legacy, non-IP-based devices.
 The gateway can bridge between different technologies and may perform other networking and security functionality.
 Often, these gateways are provided by the same vendor that offers the IoT product, because of the use of proprietary protocols, to lower the dependency on other vendors or to avoid potential interoperability problems.
-It is expected that in the future, more generic gateways will be deployed to lower cost and infrastructure complexity for end consumers.
-Such generic gateways are more likely to exist if IoT device designs make use of generic Internet protocols and not require application-layer gateways that translate one application-layer protocol to another one.
+It is expected that in the future, more generic gateways are more likely to exist if IoT device designs make use of generic Internet protocols and not require application-layer gateways that translate one application-layer protocol to another one.
 The use of application-layer gateways will, in general, lead to a more fragile deployment.

-• Back-End Data Sharing Pattern
+Back-End Data Sharing Pattern